How to run an effective meeting?

 The workshop

-Depending on the challenges you face, we co-construct a series of themed remote and face-to-face modules: workshops.
+Depending on the challenges you face, we co-construct a series of thematic modules, both remote and face-to-face: workshops.
 This short format (2 hours remote, 3 hours face-to-face), in small groups (up to 12 participants from your company), covers around 6 real-life cases on which we get participants to react, with the resulting actions.
 The modalities of each session are designed to maximize efficiency and learning.
 Task management and situation control are an integral part of these workshops.
 Each workshop also includes an evaluation to measure learning effectiveness.

 The trainers